The terrible reunions in store for her

 "If you're well, I'll show you around."

 "I'm fine."
-In truth, there was a dull throbbing behind her ears, but Madoka didn't want to impose.
+There was still a dull throbbing behind her ears, but Madoka didn't want to complain.
 "This is a joke, right?
 Where's the hidden camera?"

 Homura didn't smile.
 Her hair barely rippled as she stood, letting Madoka's eyes follow her to the desk: a half-circle with the same sleek lines and teal coloring as Madoka's own, though the laptop was a standalone model a few years old.
 "Nothing in this room will transmit anywhere outside it, nor respond to outside communication or tracking attempts.
 This computer is for passing time only.
 It has...games."